cperezpenichet/gnn_transformers/content/graph_basics.rst

 Graph Basics
 ============

-In this first lesson we will look at basics what graphs are and how we can represent them in plain python.
-We'll also look at how to represent the different variables types we typically encounter: continuous and categorical variables.
-For categorical variables, well go into details of how to use Embedding layers to create dense vectors and how we can combine multiple categorical and continuous variables to a single feature vector.
+In this first lesson we will look at the basics of what graphs are and how we can represent them in plain python.
+We'll also look at how to represent the different variable types we typically encounter: continuous and categorical variables.
+For categorical variables, we'll go into details of how to use Embedding layers to create dense vectors and how we can combine multiple categorical and continuous variables to a single feature vector.

 * `Categorical Variables <https://colab.research.google.com/drive/1Ztswb43t3IkJamX0Zmn-LbgLETgt9y0W?usp=sharing>`_